Accidents Caused By A Defective Car Part

 Economic damages are the actual expenses that you incurred as a direct result of your accident.
 These include any medical bills (including emergency room visits, surgeries, hospitalizations, intensive care, specialists, physical therapy, and prescriptions), lost wages if your injuries have made you unable to work, and car repairs/replacement.

 If you have been in a car accident, it’s important to seek medical care as soon as possible.
-Not only is it in the interest of your health, having medical documentation of your injuries will help your case run smoothly.
+Not only is it in the interest of your health, but having medical documentation of your injuries will help your case run smoothly.
 If you don’t go see a doctor or wait too long, the opposing party may try to claim that your injuries were not caused by the car accident or that your injuries are not very serious.

 Non-economic damages cover the pain, suffering, and emotional distress caused by your accident.
 In order to make a case that you deserve compensation for non-economic damages, we recommend recording in a journal the ways in which your injuries have impacted your daily life.
 Write down any time that you have pain or cannot carry out a normal daily task or hobby.